AxFoundation/strax/README.md

 [![Join the chat at https://gitter.im/AxFoundation/strax](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/AxFoundation/strax?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/cc159474f2764d43b445d562a24ca245)](https://www.codacy.com/app/tunnell/strax?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=AxFoundation/strax&amp;utm_campaign=Badge_Grade)

 Strax is an analysis framework for pulse-only digitization data, specialized for live data reduction at speeds of 50-100 MB(raw) / core / sec.
-It's primary aim is to support noble liquid TPC dark matter searches, such as XENONnT.

 For more information, please see the [strax documentation](https://strax.readthedocs.io).

+Strax' primary aim is to support noble liquid TPC dark matter searches, such as XENONnT.
+The XENON-specific algorithms live in the separate package [straxen](https://github.com/XENONnT/straxen).
+If you want to try out strax, you probably want to start there.
+This package only contains the core framework and basic algorithms any TPCs would want to use.